-Outline the potential environmental, social and economic impacts of the Major Project (positive and negative) through all stages, including construction, operation and closure, in the absence of special control measures.
-Any foreseeable variations in impacts during the start-up and operational phases should be identified.
-Include an analysis of the significance of the relevant impacts.
+The potential environmental, social and economic impacts of the Major Project (positive and negative) through all stages, including construction, commissioning, operation and closure, in the absence of special control measures should be outlined.
+Any foreseeable variations in impacts during the start-up and operational phases should be identified and an analysis of the significance of the relevant impacts included.